 Given the nature of biologics manufacturing, there is a risk of contamination in our manufacturing processes.
-Any contamination could materially adversely affect our ability to produce SGT-001 on schedule and could cause reputational damage.
+Any contamination could materially adversely affect our ability to produce SGT-001 or SGT-003 on schedule and could cause reputational damage.

 Some of the materials required in our manufacturing process are derived from biologic sources.
 Such materials are difficult to procure and may be subject to contamination or recall.
-A material shortage, contamination, recall or restriction on the use of biologically derived substances in the manufacture of SGT-001 could adversely impact or disrupt the commercial manufacturing or the production of clinical material, which could materially and adversely affect our development timelines.
+A material shortage, contamination, recall or restriction on the use of biologically derived substances in the manufacture of SGT-001 or SGT-003 could adversely impact or disrupt the commercial manufacturing or the production of clinical material, which could materially and adversely affect our development timelines.